linnabraham/astropython/README.md

 		+ Understand the different online tools available for astronomical investigations like VIzier, Simbad, Aladin, Topcat etc.
 		+ Understand the need for using databases and the casjobs interface
 		+ Know the different packages in python that are designed for astronomy and their purposes.
++ Final Project
 	+ The last module involves the application of concepts learnt in the previous three modules.
 Hence this can only be started if three previous modules have been completed.
 This includes the final project.
 Here we have a choice based path.
 Two choices are available now - Variable star track and Galaxy track.
 	+ This part of the course should start not later than 4 months into the start of the course.

+	## General Instructions

 	+ After selecting a particular track, students are required to start preparing a project report.
 A [template](template.md) for this project report can be found here.
 	+ The draft of the project  should be shared through google docs or overleaf.
 The final project report (with proper figure placement, allignment, citations etc.) can be written preferrably in LaTeX using overleaf or any WYSIWYG (e.g., Microsoft Word, LibreOffice Writer, Google Docs) word processing software.